 (Verse from an old mining song)

-For more than 100 years, coal miners have been the backbone of West Virginia’s economy.
-And considering that West Virginia is the heart of America’s coal mining industry, it’s safe to say that coal miners have played a huge role in the overall economic success of our beloved country as well.
-In fact, without the selfless dedication of our miners, American society wouldn’t have flourished as it has, nor would it continue to function as it does.
-In consideration of the sacrifices that American miners have made for the overall good of the public, National Miner’s Day seeks to “honor each and every miner; past, present, and future.”
+For over a century, coal miners have been the lifeblood of West Virginia's economy.
+Given that West Virginia stands at the heart of America's coal mining industry, it's safe to say that coal miners have played a pivotal role in the country's overall economic prosperity.
+Without the unwavering dedication of these miners, American society wouldn't have thrived as it has and wouldn't continue to function seamlessly.
+In light of the immense sacrifices these miners have made for the greater good, National Miner's Day is dedicated to "honoring each and every miner, past, present, and future."

-December, 1907 is known in the coal fields as “Bloody December.”
-On December 1st of that year, a gas explosion killed 34 miners in Fayette City, PA.
-Only five days later, on December 6th, the worst industrial accident in American history killed 361 in the tragic West Virginia Monongah mine disaster.
-10 days later, an explosion in Yolande, Alabama killed another 57 miners, and on December 19th, 1907, another 239 lost their lives in a mine explosion in Jacobs Creek, Pennsylvania.
-National Miner’s Day occurs annually on December 6th, the anniversary of the Monongah disaster, as a remembrance of all lives lost in that fateful month.
+The month of December in 1907 is remembered as "Bloody December."
+It began with a gas explosion that claimed the lives of 34 miners in Fayette City, PA on December 1st.
+Just five days later, on December 6th, the West Virginia Monongah mine disaster became the worst industrial accident in American history, resulting in the tragic loss of 361 lives.
+Ten days following, an explosion in Yolande, Alabama claimed the lives of another 57 miners, and on December 19th, 1907, 239 more miners lost their lives in a mine explosion in Jacobs Creek, Pennsylvania.
+National Miner's Day is observed every year on December 6th, the anniversary of the Monongah disaster, in remembrance of all those lives lost during that fateful month.

-At HJ3 Composite Technologies, we work to make mines safer by structurally strengthening weakened components.
-We recognize the sacrifices that miners make every day, and in turn, try to provide a safer environment for them to earn a living.
-It’s just a small “thank you”.
-From all of us at HJ3, Happy National Miner’s Day!
+At HJ3 Composite Technologies, we strive to enhance mining safety by strengthening weakened components structurally.
+We deeply appreciate the sacrifices miners make every single day, and, in return, endeavor to provide a safer work environment.
+It's a small gesture of gratitude.
+From all of us at HJ3, we wish you a Happy National Miner's Day!